 A Word on Ministers

 Ministers present a unique situation.
 Most ministers who serve a single church as their primary employer are employees and receive a W-2.
-However, guest ministers, evangelists, and ministers who conduct weddings or funerals as independent services are typically contractors and receive 1099-NECs for those payments.
+However, guest ministers, evangelists, and ministers who conduct weddings or funerals as independent services are typically contractors and receive 1099-NECs when their total payments reach $2,000.

 The housing allowance is reported on a W-2 in Box 14 -- it is never reported on a 1099.
-If you are issuing 1099-NECs that include housing allowance amounts, that is a structure problem that needs to be corrected.
+If you are issuing 1099-NECs that include housing allowance amounts, that is a structure problem that needs to be corrected regardless of any threshold change.

 Watch Out